 Six Month Smiles cuts their aligners to the shape of your gum line, which we think makes them less visible.
 But while the scalloped design may be more visually pleasing to some, studies suggest that it might not transfer force as well as aligners that cover the gums.

 Attachments make your aligners more powerful, but also more noticeable.

 Your dentist might apply attachments to help the aligners grip your teeth better and make more significant shifts.
 These attachments are tiny shapes, usually placed on the front surfaces of your teeth, and although they’re almost always clear or tooth-colored, they can still make your aligners more noticeable.

 Six Month Smiles aligners are relatively stain-resistant.

 However, they can still become discolored, so you should still remove them before eating or drinking anything other than plain water — especially dark beverages like coffee or red wine.
 You wouldn’t want to get stuck wearing stained aligners until it’s time to change sets.

 Straight teeth might be your primary goal, but how you get there is important too.
 You want a company that addresses your concerns in a timely manner, provides consistent oversight, and does everything it can to help you achieve the results you want.
-Six Month Smiles offers personalized customer service and hands-on oversight to ensure smooth treatment and exceptional results.
+Though service will vary across providers, we think that in-person options like Six Month Smiles typically offer personalized customer service and hands-on oversight which can lead to smooth treatment and exceptional results.

-Like most in-office clear aligner brands, Six Month Smiles has responsive, individualized customer service.
+Like most in-office clear aligner brands, your dentist’s office will handle all customer support.